GarwelGarwel/SpaceAge/README.md

 The Chronicle module shows a history of notable events in the playthrough (adjustable in Difficulty Settings):
 - launches
+- reaching space
 - orbiting
 - landings
 - vessel recoveries
+- returns from orbit and surface
 - vessel destruction
 - deaths
 - flag plants